Economy of Tamil Nadu: Fireworks

 The city of Sivakasi is a leader in the areas of printing, fireworks, and safety matches.
 It was fondly called as "Little Japan" by Jawaharlal Nehru.
 It contributes to 90% of India's fireworks production.
-Over 2,345 licensed fireworks factories are present around sivakasi city and around 2,34,000 people's are working.Sivakasi provides over 60% of India's total offset printing solutions.
-Only after Gutenberg in Germany, Sivakasi has more number of printing presses in the world.
+Over 2,345 licensed fireworks factories are present around sivakasi city and around 2,34,000 people's are working.
+Sivakasi provides over 60% of India's total offset printing solutions.
+Only after Gutenberg in Germany, Sivakasi has more printing presses in the world.

 Banking

 The first modern bank in Tamil Nadu, Bank of Madras was started by the British in 1843.
 It was followed by the opening of other banks namely – Arbuthnot & Co, Bank of Chettinad, Bank of Madura, that were later merged under the supervision of RBI.
 The state serves as the headquarters for the second most banks in India, only next to the financial Capital Mumbai.
 The banking sector in Tamil Nadu is broadly classified into scheduled banks and non-scheduled banks.
 All banks included in the Second Schedule to the Reserve Bank of India Act, 1934 are Scheduled Banks.
-These banks comprise Scheduled Commercial Banks and Scheduled Co-operative Banks.
+These banks are Scheduled Commercial Banks and Scheduled Co-operative Banks.
 Scheduled Co-operative Banks consist of Scheduled State Co-operative Banks and Scheduled Urban Cooperative Banks.
 Scheduled Commercial Banks in Tamil Nadu are categorised into five different groups according to their ownership and/or nature of operation: